By Steve Patterson

 Recently, we shared our knowledge of what an empowered workspace is and how you can create one.
 In essence, it’s all about breaking through tradition to foster working environments which adapt around those using it as opposed to the other way around.
 We call this human-centric office design.

 A large part of empowering employees is by allowing and facilitating flexible working.
-That said, many business owners and employers are still have reservations about flexible working through a fear that it will hinder productivity and breakdown communication.
+That said, many business owners and employers still have reservations about flexible working for fear that it will hinder productivity and breakdown communication.
 With that in mind, we wanted to offer some advice on how you can maintain strong communication lines and still benefit from a flexible working culture.

 In the blog post, we will cover the following topics:

 - Fostering a culture of trust